Kelly Ayotte: Jobs and the economy

-Ayotte partnered with Chris Coons, a Democrat from Delaware, to offer the Manufacturing Skills Act and the Manufacturing Universities Act.
-Both bills were aimed at better preparing students for 21st century jobs and connecting graduates with employers who have jobs sitting open for lack of skilled workers.

-She helped include provisions in the Every Student Succeeds Act to boost STEM education, particularly among girls and underrepresented minorities, and to support career and technical education in schools.
+Ayotte helped include provisions in the Every Student Succeeds Act to boost STEM education, particularly among girls and underrepresented minorities, and to support career and technical education in schools.

-Ayotte strongly opposed the National Oceanic and Atmospheric Administration's proposal to pass significant at-sea monitoring costs to New Hampshire's fishermen and brought NOAA officials to New Hampshire to hear from fishermen impacted.
-NOAA later backed off.
+Ayotte strongly opposed the National Oceanic and Atmospheric Administration's proposal to pass significant at-sea monitoring costs to New Hampshire's fishermen and brought NOAA officials to New Hampshire to hear from fishermen.
+NOAA later backed off from the proposal.

 National security

-Ayotte served on the Senate Armed Services and Homeland Security Committees, and was widely regarded as a leader on national security and foreign policy.
+Ayotte served on the Senate Armed Services and Homeland Security Committees and was widely regarded as a leader on national security and foreign policy.

-Ayotte led legislative efforts to keep terrorists at Guantanamo Bay rather than closing that base and transferring them to U.S. soil.
+Ayotte led legislative efforts to keep suspected terrorists at Guantanamo Bay rather than closing it and transferring them to U.S. soil.

-She has been an outspoken critic of the Iran nuclear deal, noting that Iran is the largest state sponsor of terrorism in the world.
+She was an outspoken critic of the Iran nuclear deal, saying that Iran is the largest state sponsor of terrorism in the world.
 She proposed strict new sanctions on Iran.

-Ayotte was critical of the Obama administration's response to ISIS, and released a comprehensive plan to destroy ISIS.
+Ayotte was critical of the Obama administration's response to ISIS and called for increased airstrikes against ISIS.

-Heroin epidemic
+Opiate and opioid response

 Ayotte was one of four senators, two Republicans and two Democrats, who introduced the Comprehensive Addiction and Recovery Act, federal legislation to support local solutions and implement a comprehensive federal strategy to tackle the heroin and prescription opioid abuse epidemic.
 The bill was structured around prevention, treatment, recovery, and support for first responders.

-Ayotte also co-sponsored bills to better care for infants born addicted or in withdrawal and help expectant and new mothers struggling with addiction get treatment.
+Ayotte also cosponsored bills to improve care for infants born addicted or in withdrawal and help expectant and new mothers struggling with addiction get treatment.
 She backed successful efforts to better look after kids in schools who are struggling with addiction issues at home and to stop the flow of drugs across the southern border.

 College affordability

-She offered the Student Loan Relief Act to allow borrowers to refinance their student loans at interest rates lower than the federal rate.

-Ayotte cosponsored legislation to establish a single, simplified income-driven student loan repayment option and to make it easier for employers to assist their employees with loan repayment.

 Ayotte was a vocal proponent of reauthorizing the Perkins Loan program, as she argued roughly 5,000 New Hampshire students relied on it.

-Ayotte supported making the money that parents save for their kids' college tax-free.